notaryproject/notary/docs/configuration.md

 - #### `storage` section (required) <a name="notary-server-storage"></a>

 	The storage section specifies which storage backend the server should use to store TUF metadata.
-Currently, we only support MySQL or an in-memory store.
+Only MySQL or an in-memory store is supported.

 	DB storage example: